15 Inspiring Nonprofits and Student Advocacy Groups Transforming Lives

 As the largest youth writing network in the country, 826 National has an impressive vision: to help young people achieve personal and academic success through writing.
 This organization sees the written word as a tool for amplifying young voices, building self-confidence, overcoming socio-economic barriers and exploring identity and creativity.

-826 National serves nearly 34,000 students and engages over 5,000 volunteers in eight cities across the nation.
-Yet, the work of 826 extends far beyond North America’s boundaries.
-Over 50 international organizations have been inspired by this model, and organizations in Europe, South America and Oceania are bringing the power of writing to local students.
+The work of 826 National extends far beyond North America’s boundaries.
+More than 50 international organizations have been inspired by the model, and organizations in Europe, South America and Oceania are bringing the power of writing to local students.

 Education Reimagined

-If you’re ready to envision a new future for kids in American schools today, you’ll be inspired by the work of Education Reimagined.
+If you’re ready to envision a new future for kids in American schools today, you’ll be inspired by the work of Education Reimagined, based in Washington, D.C.
 The goal of this nonprofit is to entirely transform the way that we structure and approach our schools.
 With the current industrial-era education system more than 100 years old, Education Reimagined believes that it’s time for a new system that supports the learners of today and the people of tomorrow.

-Armed with the power of data, Future Ready Schools is on a mission to implement actionable, effective learning strategies.
-Future Ready helps students succeed by raising the bar for both administrators and educators, providing research-driven professional development and teacher training.
+All4Ed, also known as Future Ready Schools®, is on a mission to implement actionable, effective learning strategies.
+This organization helps students succeed by raising the bar for both administrators and educators, providing research-driven professional development and teacher training.
+While 86 percent of students graduate from high school, nearly 70 percent of those at public two-year colleges need to take remedial courses to cover what they should have learned in high school.
+All4Ed wants to close these learning gaps.

-With a focus on underserved communities, Future Ready Schools provides educators with the resources, skills and knowledge they need to create effective digital learning plans.
+With a focus on underserved communities, All4Ed provides educators with evidence-based resources, skills and knowledge they need to create effective digital learning plans.
 The overall goal is to help bridge the socioeconomic opportunity gap that has been widened by technology access in schools.

 Council of Chief State School Officers